 Environment does matter for security, but the impact of specific vulnerabilities in specific use cases can only be assessed by people with all the information about the design and how it was implemented.
 This is usually manufacturers, third-party contract developers, and (less frequently) expert consultants who enter a product development effort already underway.
 All third parties must come up to speed and have all the knowledge a start-to-finish developer on the project would have.
 Only then can a third party, even an expert security consultant, assess the impact of vulnerabilities upon specific use cases.

-There is absolutely no way anyone can make those assessment without "developer level knowledge" that is project-specific, plus broad knowledge of embedded device security best practices and threats.
+There is absolutely no way anyone can make these assessments without "developer-level knowledge" that is project-specific, plus broad knowledge of embedded device security best practices and threats.
 Assuming that a normal end user has any awareness of the state of security threats and how that could affect a given product in a given use case is simply foolish.

 But "experts" still claim that environmental testing is the holy grail of security assessment.
 It's not.
 It wastes tons of time for a result that is ill-informed and poorly structured for designing mitigation.